Skip to Content

 Once 1 fills the corner, 2 and 5 can execute pick and roll action near the left side wing.

-Essentially, 2 could use the pick set by 5 and dribble towards the lane, represented by the wavy arrow.
+Essentially, 2 could use the pick set by 5 and dribble towards the lane.
 Furthermore, as that happens, 5 also rolls to the basket.

 Afterwards, 2 could continue to dribble and attack the rim for a layup, represented by the gray wavy arrow.
 Alternatively, 5 could receive the ball from 2 and score via a layup as well.